-Oncologists report high career satisfactionFebruary 6th, 2014 in Cancer /
+Oncologists report high career satisfactionFebruary 6, 2014 in Medicine & Health / Cancer

 (HealthDay)—Oncologists are overall very satisfied with their careers, according to a study published online Jan.
 27 in the Journal of Clinical Oncology.

 Tait D. Shanafelt, M.D., from the Mayo Clinic in Rochester, Minn., and colleagues surveyed U.S. oncologists (1,117 completed full length surveys; 49.6 percent women) to evaluate burnout and career satisfaction at all career stages.